angeloGarciaV/holbertonschool-csharp/csharp-ifelse_loops_methods/README.md

 #### 0-positive_or_negative

-- Pritns whether a number from -10 to 10 is positive or negative.
+- program to determine if a number is positive or negative